wp-plugins/mmww/readme.txt

 Many media editor programs, such as Photoshop, Paint Shop Pro, Acrobat and Audacity have ways of loading metadata into media.
 These usually can be found in a dialog box named "Properties," "Image Information," or something similar.

-The settings page lets you specify the templates to use for populating the text fields.
+MMWW's settings page lets you specify the templates to use for populating the text fields.
 For example, you can set the Description template for an image file from a smartphone to

      ({description} )({shutter}--{fstop} )({latitude}/{longitude} )({created_time})

 and you'll see some details about how, where, and when the photo was taken in your Description.

 You can use parentheses to delimit optional parts of a metadata template string.
 For example, not all media files contain {copyright} metadata.
 If you put this into your metadata template string, it will omit the whole copyright clause if there's no {copyright} metadata.
 Notice that there's a trailing space before the closing parenthesis.
 This separates this clause (if it appears) from the next one.

       (Copyright &copy; {copyright} )

 The parentheses denote the whole clause as optional, and omitted if the metadata mentioned in it is not available.

-Similarly, you can create a URL that will display a map, but only if latitude and longitude are available, like this:
+Similarly, you can create a URL that will display a map centered on the spot your photo was taken, but only if latitude and longitude are available in the photo's metadata, like this:

      (<A href="https://maps.google.com/?ll={latitude},{longitude}&z=18" target="_blank">\(Map {title}\)</A>)

 If you want literal parentheses or curly braces to appear in your metadata, use the backslash character to escape them in your template data.

 = JPEG image files =